ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 	- This is this VoT equivalent of an an `acr` essential claim.
 	- If the `vot` Claim is requested as an Essential Claim for the ID Token with a values parameter requesting specific VoT values, the Holder Authorization Server MUST return a `vot` Claim Value that matches one of the requested values.
 The Authorization Server MAY ask the End-User to re-authenticate with additional factors to meet this requirement.
 If this requirement cannot be met, then the Holder Authorization Server MUST treat that outcome as a failed authentication.

 ## 12.2.
-Receipient Client using VoT
+Recipient Client using VoT

 > Non-Normative Example - vot as an Essential Claim